 Kids are just cool, so getting them to help me, help them be healthy was fun.
 I used to buy all of the ingredients for granola – like fresh fruit and yoghurt – set it up on the counter and away they would go.
 It was super easy, and also really healthy.

 Smoothies are another simple go-to.
-The below smoothie method is something I stole from Abbey, but I’m happy to claim it as my own.
+The below smoothie method is one of the ‘dad tips’ I actually stole from Abbey, but I’m happy to claim it as my own.

 - Peel and cut some bananas and other fruit to store in the freezer.

 - Throw any fruit into the blender with yoghurt.

 - Pour it into a cup and add sultanas or goji berries on top.

 - Claim that you are Dad of the Year.